July Uprising: Massacre

-By early August 2024, the unrest resulted in a significant death toll.
-Initial official reports claimed 215 deaths, but a United Nations investigation later confirmed that at least 650 people were killed.
-In August, the Interim Government's Health and Welfare Adviser, Nurjahan Begum, reported that over 1,000 individuals had been killed in the uprising and more than 400 students had lost their eyesight.
+By early August 2024, the unrest resulted in a significant death toll both law enforcement and protesters.
+Initial official reports claimed 215 deaths, but a United Nations investigation later confirmed that at least 1400 people were killed.
+In August, the Interim government's Health and Welfare Adviser, Nurjahan Begum, reported that over 1,000 individuals had been killed in the uprising and more than 400 students had lost their eyesight.
 Additionally, more than 20,000 were injured, and over 11,000 were arrested nationwide.
 Among the deceased were at least 32 children, according to UNICEF.
-The exact number of casualties remains uncertain due to government restrictions on information, including reports that hospitals were barred from sharing data, CCTV footage was confiscated, and some victims were buried without identification.
-As of September 2025 the death toll is over one thousand.
+The exact number of casualties remain uncertain due to the Awami League government putting restrictions on information, including reports that hospitals were barred from sharing data, CCTV footage was confiscated by security forces, some killed were put in to secret mass graves and some victims were buried without identification.

-The massacre, which have been referred to as the July massacre prompted significant criticism and calls for accountability.
+The massacre, known as the July massacre, prompted significant criticism and calls for accountability.
 The University Teachers Network held a demonstration at the University of Dhaka, expressing concern over the violence.

-Protibadi Nagorik Somaj condemned the killings during the movement, describing them as a massacre and expressing doubts about the judiciary's ability to deliver impartial justice, as the inquiry commission was formed by the fifth Hasina government, which is also accused of involvement in the massacre.
-Some academics rejected the government-established public inquiry commission, calling for intervention from the United Nations.
+Protibadi Nagorik Somaj condemned the killings during the movement, calling them a massacre and expressing doubts about the judiciary's ability to deliver impartial justice, as the inquiry commission was formed by the Hasina government, which is accused of involvement in the massacre.
+Some academics rejected the government-established public inquiry commission, calling for intervention by the United Nations.

 In Sylhet, Nagorik Alem Somaj organized a protest criticizing the killings.

 Sheikh Hasina, in her first public statement published through her son Sajeeb Wazed, since being ousted from power, called for an investigation into the deaths during the protests, while also asserting that the police and the Awami League were victims of "terrorist aggression."

-Govinda Pramanik, president of the Bangladesh National Hindu Grand Alliance, alleged that the government had killed over 500 innocent people to maintain power, urging that the events be prosecuted at the International Crimes Tribunal in Bangladesh.
+Govinda Pramanik, president of the Bangladesh National Hindu Grand Alliance and a pro-Indian voice alleged that the government had killed over 500 innocent people to maintain power, urging that the events be prosecuted at the International Crimes Tribunal in Bangladesh.

 Several labor unions and organizations also criticized the killings, demanding justice for those who lost their lives during the July massacre.

 A protest march under the banner of Chittagong University Chhatra Dal in Chattogram demanded prosecution against Sheikh Hasina for the massacre.

 The Left Democratic Alliance, Jatiya Samajtantrik Dal and the Anti-Fascist Left Front criticized the Awami League government rule, urging financial compensation for the families of those killed in the protests and free medical care for the injured.
 Similarly, the National Democratic Party demanded in compensation for the families of those who died during the massacre, along with a government job for at least one member of each affected family.

 Islami Andolan Bangladesh called for an independent tribunal to ensure justice for the victims of the massacre.
 In addition, the People's Rights Party called for all political parties within the Grand Alliance, including Awami League, to be barred from future elections.